MicrosoftDocs/learn/learn-pr/wwl-data-ai/maintain-azure-cognitive-search-solution/includes/04-manage-costs-of.md

 |Semantic Search     | Number of queries of "queryType=semantic", billed at a progressive rate        |
 |Private Endpoints     | Billed as long as the endpoint exists, and billed for bandwidth        |

-Remember you are not charged for the number of search queries, responses, or documents ingested.
+Remember you're not charged for the number of search queries, responses, or documents ingested.

 > [!NOTE]
 > There are service quotas that you should be aware of, see [Service limits in Azure Cognitive Search](/azure/search/search-limits-quotas-capacity).